Revisiting the Jeff Beck Group’s Final Album

-One of Beck's guitar heroes was Booker T. and the M.G.'s axe man and Stax house guitarist Steve Cropper, who agreed to produce what would become 1972's self-titled Jeff Beck Group album.
-In January of that year, Beck, singer Bobby Tench, bassist Clive Chaman, keyboardist Max Middleton and drummer Cozy Powell flew to Memphis to see if they could tap into the city's greasy soul sound.
+One of Beck's guitar heroes was Booker T. and the M.G.'s axe man and Stax house guitarist Steve Cropper, who agreed to produce what would become 1972's Jeff Beck Group.
+In January of that year, singer Bobby Tench, bassist Clive Chaman, keyboardist Max Middleton, drummer Cozy Powell and Beck flew to Memphis to immerse themselves in the city's greasy soul sound.

-"You don’t turn down the chance to work with Steve in any case," Beck said in 1999.
+"You don’t turn down the chance to work with Steve in any case," Beck added.
 "I’d have had him come over to England if we hadn’t gone out to Memphis."

-For 1971's Rough and Ready, Beck had taken the time to craft a batch of original tunes.
-Due to the short turnaround for this next album, the boys relied on multiple covers, including some material they had been playing on the road.
+Beck had taken the time to craft a batch of original tunes for 1971's preceding Rough and Ready.
+Due to the short turnaround for Jeff Beck Group, the boys relied on multiple covers, including some material they had been playing on the road.
 A soulful cover of Bob Dylan's "Tonight I'll Be Staying Here With You" landed on Jeff Beck Group, as did "Glad All Over" – originally recorded by Carl Perkins for Memphis' Sun Records in 1957.

 One cover was likely unfamiliar to most listeners.
-"Going Down" had been written by Stax saxophonist and (later) producer Don Nix and recorded by his band, Moloch, in 1969.
-The hard-charging blues tune would become a signature song for version II of the Jeff Beck Group and, as a result, something of a blues-rock standard for Beck's contemporaries and followers.
+"Going Down" had been written by Stax saxophonist and (later) producer Don Nix and recorded by his band Moloch in 1969.
+The hard-charging blues tune became a signature song for version II of the Jeff Beck Group and, as a result, something of a blues-rock standard for Beck's contemporaries and followers.